Source: December 31, 2015 Interstate Route Log and Finders List

 Before construction broke ground, New Jersey and Pennsylvania petitioned AASHTO to extend Interstate 195 west from Hamilton Township over I-295 north to Lawrenceville and over I-95 southwest to Bristol as part of the Pennsylvania Turnpike/Interstate 95 Interchange Project.
 This was conditionally approved on May 4, 2007, with final approval expected once construction was complete.

-This map was previously posted on the Pennsylvania Turnpike/Interstate 95 Interchange Project web site.
-It showed the previous proposal to extend Interstate 195 west to Bucks County, Pennsylvania and the future realignment of Interstate 95 on the Pennsylvania and New Jersey Turnpikes.
+This map was previously posted on the PA Turnpike / I-95 Interchange Project web site.
+It showed the proposal to extend Interstate 195 west to Bucks County, Pennsylvania and the future realignment of Interstate 95 on the Pennsylvania and New Jersey Turnpikes.

 The often delayed project was initially thought to commence in 2007 and be completed in 2010.
-Initial construction finally started on the Pennsylvania Turnpike/Interstate 95 Interchange Project in 2010.
+Initial construction finally started on the PA Turnpike / I-95 Interchange Project in 2010.
 Work not only involves the addition of ramps linking I-95 and 276, but also adjacent projects.
-This includes a new mainline toll plaza for I-276 and widening of the Turnpike mainline.
+This included a new mainline toll plaza for I-276 and widening of the Turnpike mainline.

 Stage 1 construction through 2018 involves the aforementioned main line plaza, the two flyover ramps needed to realign the I-95 mainline, and Bristol Interchange work at U.S. 13.
-Stage 2, adds the remainder of the ramps linking Interstates 95, 276 and 295, with work underway between 2015 and late 2018.
+Stage 2, adds the remainder of the ramps linking Interstates 95, 276 and 295, with work underway from 2017 onward.
 Stage 3 will add a second Delaware River span for the Pennsylvania Turnpike (for northbound traffic), with construction anticipated at 2025 or later.

 Major construction started in March 2013 at the present overlap between Interstates 76 and 295 at New Jersey 42 (North South Freeway) at Bellmawr.
 The old configuration took I-295 north along side I-76 through a series of ramps requiring motorists to slow to 35 miles per hour.
 This included the AI-Jo curve (named after a former nightclub adjacent to the ramp), the 180 degree loop ramp joining I-295 south with NJ 42 south.
 Split into four major construction contracts and costing $900 million, work will realign the I-295 mainline to pass over the North South Freeway and eliminate the present overlap and weaving traffic pattern.3